VincentTam/vincenttam.github.io/source/_posts/2013-12-11-links-to-good-posts.markdown

 ---

-New keyboard shortcuts of my gVim
+New keyboard shortcuts of my GVim
 ---

 Finally, I decided to use `<F3>` and `<F12>` in normal mode for